 Canada’s FIRST Timeshare Resort

-We wish to acknowledge that the land on which we gather is within the Ktunaxa ?amaki?is (the homeland of the Ktunaxa people).
+We wish to acknowledge that the land on which we gather is within the traditional unceded shared territory of the Ktunaxa and Secwepemc peoples and the chosen home of the Metis peoples of B.C.

 “There are two histories in the Columbia Valley….the written and the unwritten” – Alfred Joseph, Elder, ?akisq’nuk First Nation.
 Each resident of the Valley has their own story… each visitor has their own experience… each moment in time carves a memory in the history of this incredible destination. http://youtu.be/O5uOtHp4viw